Keiko Kitagawa

-Keiko Kitagawa (北川 景子, Kitagawa Keiko) is a Japanese actress and former model.
+Keiko Kitagawa (北川 景子, Kitagawa Keiko) is a Japanese actress.
 She was an exclusive model for the Japanese Seventeen magazine from late 2003 to mid-2006, and quit modeling when she left the magazine.
-Her first acting role was Sailor Mars in the Sailor Moon live action show Pretty Guardian Sailor Moon (2003-2004), and after her role in the film Mamiya Kyōdai, she left modeling to concentrate on acting.
+Her first acting role was Sailor Mars in the Sailor Moon live action show Pretty Guardian Sailor Moon (2003–2004), and after her role in the film Mamiya Kyōdai, she left modeling to concentrate on acting.
 She has appeared in several films, including The Fast and the Furious: Tokyo Drift (2006) and Handsome Suit (2008), and has played leading roles in the TV Dramas Mop Girl (2007), Homeroom on the Beachside (2008), Buzzer Beat (2009), Lady Saigo no Hanzai Profile (2011), and Akumu-chan (2012).

 Biography

-Personal life and career

-Kitagawa was born on August 22, 1986 in Hyōgo Prefecture, Japan.
+Kitagawa was born on August 22, 1986, in Hyōgo Prefecture, Japan.
 She grew up in Kobe, and lost many friends in the Great Hanshin earthquake in 1995.
 As a child, she wanted to be a doctor, but by the time she reached high school she was uncertain of what to do in the future.
-At around this time, she was scouted by a talent agency, and she decided to try the entertainment world.
+Around this time, she was scouted by a talent agency, and decided to try the entertainment world.
 Her parents were initially opposed, but they gave their permission on two conditions: that she give up if she was making no progress within a year, and that she put her studies first and graduate from university.
 She graduated from Meiji University in Tokyo in March 2009.